SimonJackson24/AMSLPR/docs/troubleshooting/common_issues.md

 # Common Issues and Solutions

-This guide covers the most common issues encountered with AMSLPR and provides step-by-step solutions.
+This guide covers the most common issues encountered with VisiGate and provides step-by-step solutions.

 ## System Startup Issues